Grenco/AoC2025/README.md

 ### Part 2

 That one worked nicely, and even though it's probably not the most readable, I'm enjoying Zig's [loops as expressions](https://zig.guide/language-basics/loops-as-expressions/) way too much.

+## Day 3

+### Part 1

+Not much to say for this one, it was pretty simple, but after a quick look at pt.2 I can tell that might require a bit more thought.